 Ultimately, when it comes to deciding which one is most ideal for you and your furry friends, the best choice will depend on two things: your pet’s personality and your grooming preference.

 For the most part, guinea pigs tend to be skittish little creatures, fearful of loud noises and sudden movement.
 Thus, clippers would most likely be the better option when compared to grinders.
-If, however, you have some truly brave beasties, then you can certainly consider the Dremel grooming tool.
+If, however, you have some truly brave beasties, then you can certainly consider a grinder.

 - Method #1: Sit on the ground and place your piggy “football” style under your arm, so they’re on your thigh with their rump against the side of your abdomen.
 This prevents your pet from backing up and keeps them in a secure position.